divyaagit/price-estimator/README.md

 # price-estimator

+This repository contains a Python-based data analysis project focused on monthly natural gas prices from October 2020 to September 2024.
+The project showcases comprehensive data manipulation, analysis, and visualization techniques using Pandas, NumPy, and Matplotlib.

-Key Points
+Key features include:

--The CSV is monthly natural gas prices from Oct 2020 → Sep 2024.
--Interpolation converts monthly → daily for precise date queries.
+Data Interpolation: Converts monthly prices into daily values for precise date-based queries.

--Forecast predicts future prices for 12 months using Holt-Winters method.
--Query function allows any date within historical + forecast.
--Visualization shows historical, interpolated, and forecast together.
+Forecasting: Uses the Holt-Winters method to predict natural gas prices for the next 12 months.

+Flexible Querying: Retrieve the price for any specific date, including historical and forecasted periods.

+Visualization: Combines historical, interpolated, and forecasted data into a single plot to provide clear insights and trends.

+This project serves as a practical example of time-series analysis, forecasting, and visualization in Python.